OliRM/Chain2D/README.md

-# Chain 2D :neckbeard:
+# Chain 2D
-A small, barebones 2D engine used to create games in Lua, built with C++ and SFML.
+A small, basic 2D engine used to create games in Lua, built with C++ and SFML.

 ## Requirements